Mermade/shins/README.md

     * `node shins.js --unsafe` or
     * `node shins.js --no-links`
 * To add custom logo add `--logo` option with path to your logo image.
+* To make the logo image link to a webpage, add `--logo-url` option with URL to link to.
 * To specify a different output filename from the default `./index.html`, use the `--output` or `-o` option.
 * To allow css-style attributes in markdown, specify the `--attr` option.
 * To check locally: `node arapaho` and browse to [localhost:4567](http://localhost:4567) - changes to your source `.html.md` files and the `source/includes` directory will automatically be picked up and re-rendered.
 If you use `--launch` or `-l` your default browser will be opened automatically